zhravan/zen-mdx-blog/README.md

 - `pnpm start` — run the production server
 - `pnpm export` — static export to `out/`
 - `pnpm preview` — serve the exported site from `out/`
+- `pnpm new:content-type` — create a new content type (interactive CLI)

 ## Giscus Comments